Se-Gl/greencss/.github/pull_request_template.md

 Checklist / Reminders:

-- [ ] Responsive Code Snippets are included
+- [ ] run "git tag" to check if your Version matches
 - [ ] Documentation is created / adapted